-This tour begins near Germany’s Kyffhäuser region, in the City of Heldrungen.
-It makes its way in the direction of Atrern. .
-Throughout the tour you will experience 7 “Pass-around Points” for which you will have to exit the river with your canoe, and re-enter a short distance down stream.
+This tour begins near Germany’s Kyffhäuser region.
+Unstrut river makes its way in the direction of Artern.
+Throughout the tour you will experience 7 “pass-around points” for which you will have to exit the river with your canoe, and re-enter a short distance down stream.

 It is important to note that continuing from Roßleben small motorboats are permitted on the river and could cross your path.

-The next village you will pass is situated around Kaiserpfalz Memleben, a former Monastery.
-It was here that the Emperor Otto I was coronated in 962.
+The next village you will pass is situated around Kaiserpfalz Memleben, a former monastery.
+In here the Emperor Otto I. was coronated in 962.

 The placidly flowing Unstrut will take you to a lock in the city of Laucha.
 In earlier times Laucha was famous for producing bells.
 Further down the river you will pass the villages of Weischütz and Balgstädt.
 Then you will come to 2 locks, one shortly before Freyburg at the Zeddenbacher Mühle and one in Freyburg.
 At these locks/pass-around points you must exit the river with your canoe and re-enter a short walk down stream.
 The lock in Freyburg is the last lock of the tour.